Five3Apps/five3apps.github.io/portfolio.md

 ---

-## Stori
+## hapnd
 [iOS App](https://itunes.apple.com/gy/app/hapnd/id873471815?mt=8)

 #### About the project

-Stori is a location based social media app that allows you to find out what happened anywhere in the world.
+hapnd is a location based social media app that allows you to find out what happened anywhere in the world.

 #### My role (2012 - 2014)